nmaekawa/catchpycli/README.md

 catchpy crud api.
 The cli needs a dotenv file to configure catchpy django app.

 Check what the dotenv file looks like in `catchpycli/dotenvfile_example.env`.
-Note that database configs don't have to point to a working postgres server.
+Note that the only relevant env var is `DJANGO_SETTINGS_MODULE`, the other vars just need to be defined but are not used by catchpycli.

 To check how to use the command line client do: